brenhinkeller/StaticMPI.jl/README.md

 As such, they will only work when linked against a valid libmpi during compilation.
-If you want to use them interactively in the REPL (e.g., for debugging), you will have to first `dlopen` your libmpi with mode `RTLD_GLOBAL` to make the symbols from libmpi avialable within your Julia session:
+If you want to use them interactively in the REPL (e.g., for debugging), you will have to first `dlopen` your libmpi with mode `RTLD_GLOBAL` to make the symbols from libmpi available within your Julia session:
 ```julia
 julia> using Libdl, MPICH_jll, StaticMPI